kevin671/cot-vs-loop/README.md

 # To CoT or to Loop?

 This repository provides the official implementation of the experiments in [To CoT or to Loop?
-A Formal Comparison Between Chain-of-Thought and Looped Transformers](https://arxiv.org/abs/2410.01405).
+A Formal Comparison Between Chain-of-Thought and Latent Thought](https://arxiv.org/abs/2410.01405).

 ### Installation
 ```shell